-Tenney, a Federalist, was the representative for New Hampshire from 1805 to 1807.
+Tenney was the representative for New Hampshire and was a Federalist.
+He served from 1805 to 1807.

 From Nov 1800 to Mar 1807, Tenney missed 40 of 474 roll call votes, which is 8.4%.
 This is better than the median of 17.1% among the lifetime records of representatives serving in Mar 1807.
 The chart below reports missed votes over time.